-In order to practice sound risk management protocols during Return to Play phases, be aware of the following possible return outcomes for Match Officials:
+In order to practice sound risk management protocols during Return to Play phases, be aware of the following possible results when Match Officials return to the game after a period of absence:

-- Modified and/or condensed officiating schedules. - Mixed levels of physical preparation following extended time off. - · Potential risks of injury and overtraining. - Potential weight gain, weight loss, and changes to body composition. - Potential slowed or interrupted progress with individual rehabilitation programs. - Travel restrictions could impose financial issues for larger leagues.
+Modified and/or condensed officiating schedules.
+Mixed levels of physical preparation following extended time off.
+Potential risks of injury and overtraining.
+Potential weight gain, weight loss, and changes to body composition.
+Potential slowed or interrupted progress with individual rehabilitation programs.
+Travel restrictions could impose financial issues for larger leagues.